junxit/us-congress-bills-110/metadata.md

 - 2008-09-24 — Committee on Indian Affairs.
 Reported by Senator Dorgan with an amendment in the nature of a substitute.
 With written report No. 110-502.
 - 2008-09-24 — Committee on Indian Affairs.
 Reported by Senator Dorgan with an amendment in the nature of a substitute.
 With written report No. 110-502.
 - 2008-09-24 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 1080.
+- 2008-09-25 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S9552-9553; text as passed in Senate: CR S9552)
+- 2008-09-25 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S9552-9553; text as passed in Senate: CR S9552)
+- 2008-09-26 — Message on Senate action sent to the House.
+- 2008-09-26 — Received in the House.
+- 2008-09-26 — Referred to the House Committee on Natural Resources.